Selling like it's 1987 (or even 2007) doesn't work like it used to. The way buyers and sellers interact—and will interact—is changing significantly.

 Here are 6 ways the selling field has changed in recent years:

 Prospecting has been turned on its head completely.
 The phone is still a helpful and necessary tool, but new outreach methods (e.g., email, LinkedIn, mobile) have changed the communication media.
-Content is the new digital bait that draws buyers in with the seduction of what sellers offer, and new technologies (e.g., SalesLoft, Yesware, HubSpot Sales) are making savvy sellers more efficient and effective as they prospect.
+Content is the new digital bait that draws buyers in with the seduction of what sellers offer, and new technologies (e.g., SalesLoft, Yesware, HubSpot Sales, Outreach) are making savvy sellers more efficient and effective as they prospect.

 Researching buyers and markets is completely changing.
 LinkedIn itself has changed the game, and few sellers are taking full advantage.
 We can use technology to track everything our buyers do online.
 They’re leaving a digital footprint, but few sellers leverage it.